-Process art is a truly unique way to make something special.
-We think this lovely Valentine’s oil pastel and watercolor process art project is the perfect gift to share this Valentine’s Day.
+This Valentine’s Day, why not invite your toddlers and preschoolers share something truly special and unique?
+Oil pastel and watercolor process art makes the perfect gift for your toddler to give a loved one.
 We love a good Valentine’s Day art project for toddlers and think they are an essential part of your Valentine’s Day activities!

 Valentine’s Day Art Projects for Toddlers